harrisj/confidential-survey/README.md

 So, if we had a survey on ice cream and we wanted to ask employees:
 - Do you like ice cream?
 (Yes/No/Prefer Not To Answer)
 - What flavors do you like?
 (Chocolate/Vanilla/...)
 - What toppings do you want on your sundae?
-(Sprinkles/Hot Fudge/..)
+(Sprinkles/Hot Fudge/...)
 - What is your favorite brand?
 (Fill in the Blank)

 And so on.
 We could classify the types of questions here among several distinct types to start with:

-- **exclusive** allow only one choice from the available options
+- **exclusive**: Allow only one choice from the available options.
-- **exclusive-combo** allow people to select multiple choices but record the exact value if they select a single one or `combination` if they pick more than one.
+- **exclusive-combo**: Allow people to select multiple choices but record the exact value if they select a single one or `combination` if they pick more than one.
-- **multiple** record each choice picked by a user
+- **multiple**: Record each choice picked by a user.
-- **freefrom** accept freeform text
+- **freeform**: Accept freeform text.

 So what?
 I'll admit that ice cream is a dumb example.
 It's something you could setup with an existing public service like SurveyMonkey or